openuShohamTech/ouilforum/README.md

 Note: You **must** have AJAX enabled on you site in order for the forum to work.

-The forum is accessible in compliant with *WCAG AA*.
+The forum is accessible in compliance with *WCAG AA*.

 The forum is based on the Moodle's forum plugin.